payu-india/CMS-Chatbot/reference/split settlements/split-during-transaction-using-_payment/split-by-percentage-during-transaction.md

       </td>

       <td>
-        `String` This parameter must contain the card’s expiry month – as entered by the user for the transaction.
+        `String` This parameter must contain the card's expiry month – as entered by the user for the transaction.
 It must always be in 2 digits or in MM format.
 For months 1-9, this parameter must be appended with 0 – like 01, 02…09.
 For months 10-12, this parameter must not be appended – It should be 10,11 and 12 respectively.
       </td>
     </tr>

     <tr>
       <td>
-        ccexpyr\
+        ccexpyr
         `mandatory for cards`
       </td>

       <td>
-        `String` This parameter must contain the card’s expiry year – as entered by the customer for the transaction.
+        `String` This parameter must contain the card's expiry year – as entered by the customer for the transaction.
 It must be of four digits.
       </td>
     </tr>

     <tr>
       <td>
-        furl\
+        furl
         `mandatory`
       </td>